Parisaheid85/Heaven-Garden-Project/README.md

 WEB APP TECH:

-Ruby and Sinatra framework
+- Ruby and Sinatra framework,
-PostgreSQL database
+- PostgreSQL database,
-HTNL & CSS
+- HTNL & CSS,
-bcrypt password hashing
+- bcrypt password hashing,
-Heroku to deploy
+- Heroku to deploy.

-LOGIN DETAILS
+LOGIN DETAILS:

 Either sign up with a new account or simply use below login details if you wish to check out the app.